 The Panasonic Network integrates satellites, ground stations and points-of-presence to provide robust bandwidth and advanced communications capabilities for vessels worldwide.

-Crew LIVE (Live TV, Internet, Video and E-Learning) is our comprehensive solution for the entertainment and welfare of your remote workforce leveraging Panasonic’s leading in-flight platform.
+Crew LIVE (Live TV, Internet, Video and Entertainment) is our comprehensive solution for the entertainment and welfare of your remote workforce leveraging Panasonic’s leading in-flight platform.

 Crew LIVE offers: